Apoorv-sr/ME_FE_BUILDOUT_XQUIZFE/README.md

 # ME_FE_BUILDOUT_XQUIZFE
-This repository contains files for QUIZE APP
+This repository contains files for QUIZE APP developed using javascript,html and css